pfsense/docs/source/general/can-i-sell-pfsense.rst

    -  Some examples:

-      -  “Blahsoft Fireblah based on pfSense software” -- Acceptable
+      -  "Blahsoft Fireblah based on pfSense software" -- Acceptable
-      -  “Blahsoft pfSense Firewall” -- NOT Allowed
+      -  "Blahsoft pfSense Firewall" -- NOT Allowed

--  You may **ONLY** install an **UNMODIFIED** version of pfSense software and still call it “pfSense software”.
+-  You may **ONLY** install an **UNMODIFIED** version of pfSense software and still call it "pfSense software".

-   -  If the source code has been changed, compiled/rebuilt separately, included extra file installations such as themes or add-on scripts, or any other customizations, it can **not** be called “pfSense software”, it must be called something else.
+   -  If the source code has been changed, compiled/rebuilt separately, included extra file installations such as themes or add-on scripts, or any other customizations, it can **not** be called "pfSense software", it must be called something else.
    -  Trademark protection aside, this requirement preserves the integrity and reputation of the pfSense project.
 It also prevents unverified changes that may be questionably implemented from being attributed to pfSense.

--  If a pfSense distribution is modified, the resulting software **CANNOT** be called “pfSense” or anything *similar*.
+-  If a pfSense distribution is modified, the resulting software **CANNOT** be called "pfSense" or anything *similar*.
 The new name must be distinct from pfSense.
 Trademark law does not allow use of names or trademarks that are confusingly similar to the pfSense Marks.
-This means, among other things, that you may **not** use a variation of the pfSense Marks, their phonetic equivalents, mimicry, wordplay, or abbreviation with respect to similar or related projects, products, or services (for example, “pfSense Lifestyle,” “PFsense Community,” “pf-Sense Sensibility,” “pfSensor”, etc., **all** infringe on ESF’s rights).
+This means, among other things, that you may **not** use a variation of the pfSense Marks, their phonetic equivalents, mimicry, wordplay, or abbreviation with respect to similar or related projects, products, or services (for example, "pfSense Lifestyle," "PFsense Community," "pf-Sense Sensibility," "pfSensor", etc., **all** infringe on ESF’s rights).

    -  Examples:

-      -  “pfSomething”, or “somethingSense” -- INFRINGING references
+      -  "pfSomething", or "somethingSense" -- INFRINGING references
-      -  “ExampleWall”, “FireWidget” -- NON-Infringing references
+      -  "ExampleWall", "FireWidget" -- NON-Infringing references

--  The “pfSense” name **MAY NOT** be used in a company name or similar.
+-  The "pfSense" name **MAY NOT** be used in a company name or similar.
-   You **CANNOT** call your company “pfSense Support, Ltd” or “pfSense Experts, LLC”, or use it in a domain name or subdomain reference.
+   You **CANNOT** call your company "pfSense Support, Ltd" or "pfSense Experts, LLC", or use it in a domain name or subdomain reference.
    However, you can state support for pfSense software, offer training for pfSense software, etc.